peramcelpon/ohhaithere/europe/netherlands/amsterdam.md

 ### From experience

 - **Tunes Bar** (3/3)
-	- Pretty good cocktails with season menu — slick, modern decor.
-Based on my track record, of course this is another hotel bar.
-The hotel itself, Conservatorium, is also beautiful.
+	- Delicious cocktails with season menu — slick, modern decor.
+Based on my track record, of course this is another hotel bar -- at Conservatorium.
 	- This is not the best fit for hanging out at the bar by yourself — it’s more of a drinks with your friends after work place (as the bar is swamped with men in suits by 6:30pm on a Wednesday).
 A little too busy for my taste but also proves its popularity.
 	- Their Gin and tonic with cucumber actually features a full stripe of cucumber instead of a slice.
 I was impressed.
+- **Tales and Spirits** (3/3)
+	- Beautiful bar, packed with antiques, vintage posters, good drinks and personable staff.
+	- **To try:** Roald Dahl-inspired Gobblefunk; numbering 11 iterations on the Old Fashioned section; The Nutcracker

 ### My to-try list

-- **Tales and Spirits**
-	- Amsterdam’s most decorated cocktail bar.
-"Drawing on the heritage of both the building and the cocktail world, Tales & Spirits is a small bar, packed with antiques, vintage posters and bar-world paraphernalia."
-	- **To try:** Roald Dahl-inspired Gobblefunk; numbering 11 iterations on the Old Fashioned section; The Nutcracker
 - **Pulitzer’s Bar** hotel bar, cocktail, art deco decor
 - **Door 74** speakeasy, cocktail
 - **Vesper Bar** cocktail, named after James Bond’s drink of choice, Vesper Martini
-- **Porem** speakeasy, top tier cocktail with sushi - to try: Sergio Ramos Gin Fizz (looks like it’s closed)
+- **Porem** speakeasy, top tier cocktail with sushi - to try: Sergio Ramos Gin Fizz (looks like it’s closed on Google maps)
 - **The Butcher** speakeasy behind the burger bar; reservation only — emailing them directly; they'll send back a time and a password for entry.
 - **Bar Oldenhof** speakeasy, notoriously hard to find, Hemingway-esque interior,
 - **Twenty Third Bar** on the 23rd floor of Hotel Okura and offers guests panoramic views across central and southern Amsterdam; their hors-d’oeuvres are prepared at the Michelin-starred restaurant called Ciel Bleu